 Ear surgery is a unique cosmetic surgery procedure which is typically performed on children ages 4 to 14 years old.
 It is important that the ears are fully developed before surgery is performed.
 You may undergo this procedure as an adult, particularly if traumatic injury later in life has led to deformities.
 Ear surgery is appropriate for individuals who suffer from the follow issues:

 During a consultation, ear surgery provider Dr. Berardi will evaluate you or your child’s candidacy for ear surgery.
 He will also explain the procedure, including its risks and benefits, and answer any of your questions.

 Irregularly shaped or malformed ears can cause children and adults to feel unhappy with their appearance, and even make them feel socially awkward.
 Cosmetic ear surgery can solve this problem by reshaping and resizing the ears so that they are in proportion with the rest of the body.
-To learn more about otoplasty, contact Berardi Aesthetics and Plastic Surgery at 480-397-0711 to schedule a consultation today.
+To learn more about otoplasty or other facial cosmetic surgery procedures, contact Berardi Aesthetics and Plastic Surgery online or call us at 480-397-0711 to schedule a consultation today.